camisbored/CamsOS/README.md

 -Print register values.

 -A mouse demo feature that will turn the mouse on and change screen based on clicks (currently no way to return from this)

+-A start of a calculator

+-A print date/time feature

+-A start and mostly functioning pong game

 There is a build script in here.
 You will need NASM to assemble.
 If you plan on editing this, I recommend Visual Studio Code, as you should be able to open this folder up there and be good